-As with the GIR and TPR - the Commission must make sure that the proposed ARR arrangements are structured to account for all necessary adjustments to rates through the application of the Commission's annual rate updates and unit rate compliance during the course of the year.
+As with the GIR and TPR - the Commission staff will make sure that the proposed ARR arrangements are structured to account for all necessary adjustments to rates through the application of the Commission's annual rate updates and unit rate compliance during the course of the year.
 Any exclusions or additional adjustments must also be identified and described.
-The precise methodology for how the Charge per Episode constraints would be established and monitored would also need to be specified.
+14 The precise methodology for how the Charge per Episode constraints would be established is contained in Appendix III.
+CPE and unit rate compliance will be handled similarly to current CPC/unit rate compliance.